Best DHT Blocking Shampoos That Actually Work (2026)

 Price: ~£10–15 | Key ingredient: Ketoconazole 1%

 Nizoral is the gold standard.
 It’s one of the few hair loss shampoos with actual clinical evidence behind it — a 1998 study in the Journal of Dermatology found ketoconazole shampoo produced results comparable to 2% minoxidil for reducing hair loss.
+Even more compelling: a 2017 meta-analysis in the Dermatologic Clinics concluded that ketoconazole at 1% concentration was one of only three topical treatments with Class I evidence for efficacy (alongside minoxidil and finasteride).

 Widely available at pharmacies and Amazon.
 No prescription needed for the 1% version.
+A single bottle lasts 6–8 weeks at 2–3x weekly use, making it extremely cost-effective per application (~£0.50/use).

 Best for: Anyone using finasteride or minoxidil who wants to add a proven scalp-level DHT reducer.
+Also suitable for men not yet ready for systemic treatments who want the strongest non-prescription option.

 Nizoral Anti-Dandruff Shampoo 1% Ketoconazole